influxdata/docs-v2/content/influxdb/v2.4/get-started/_index.md

 ## Authorization

-**InfluxDB {{< current-version >}} requires authentication** using a API tokens.
+**InfluxDB {{< current-version >}} requires authentication** using API tokens.
-Each API token is associated with a specific set of permissions within the scope of an InfluxDB organization.
+Each API token is associated with a user and a specific set of permissions for InfluxDB resources.

 {{< page-nav next="/influxdb/v2.4/get-started/setup/" >}}